 If you already chose an internship, the reason is obvious: You need more than an education, you also need experience.
-Especially true in the agricultural sector, employers care about what you know, but more so what you’ve done.
-The more diversified your resume, the more to show off to future employers.
+This is especially true in the agricultural sector, where employers care about what you know, but also what you’ve done.
+The more diversified your resume, the more you have to show off to future employers.
 If you’re already confident about what you want to do after school, you can tailor your interning to fill specific needs for a particular company or position.
 Securing an internship with your dream employer is better yet; previous interns almost always take priority in a company’s pool of applicants.

 An asset sometimes overlooked by young professionals is the chance to network.
 Networking is a pretty big deal when it comes to building or growing a career.
 Even when it comes to companies at the national level, there’s a recurring theme across our agricultural industries: They’re pretty small, they value community.
 Chances are you’ll run into the same people more than once in your career.
 Knowing who’s who in your field can help you make good impressions and find the right mentors.
 These invaluable relationships can open doors you didn’t even know existed.

 And don’t forget, you’ll have fun!
 Internships provide a rare opportunity to explore a lot more than just a career.
 If you’re away from home, play tourist and check out the local sights.
 Get to know your coworkers and fellow interns, create new goals, and challenge yourself each workday.
 You owe it to yourself to relish the entire experience, not just the professional aspects.